Things To Do

-- Sign up to vote and check in
+- Sign up for an ArtPrize account and register to vote

-- Grab a free map (when you register to vote)
+- Pick up a free map (when you register)

-- Pick up a copy of the Event Guide
+- Purchase a copy of the Event Guide

 - Buy an ArtPrize Wristband for unlimited shuttle and bus rides during the event

 - Get help—from how to vote to recommendations for lunch

 - Take a break in the public lounge areas

 As the official ArtPrize HQ, the HUB also serves as home base for all ArtPrize Volunteers and provides a private lounge, concierge service, and other resources for competing Artists.